Care and Maintenance of a Trumpet

 Care and maintenance after playing

 Remove each slide carefully while holding down the corresponding piston, as shown in the diagram.
 A popping sound indicates that you are not removing the slide properly.
-Extract the moisture from the slide which you have removed.
+Extract the moisture from the slide that you have removed.
 Remove the moisture from the body of the trumpet as well, via the water key.
+Use a cleaning swab to help remove water and dirt from inside the body more effectively.

 Remove moisture from the slides

-*Although brass and nickel-silver-the materials which are used for slides-are extremely resistant to corrosion, there is a danger of progressive corrosion if moisture remains in a slide for a long time.
+*Although brass and nickel silver—the materials used for slides—are extremely resistant to corrosion, there is a risk of progressive corrosion if moisture remains in a slide for a long time.

 *When removing a slide, be careful to hold down the corresponding piston.